 The Lapins cherry tree is self-fertile and self-pollinating, which means you don’t need a second tree for pollination.
 This is useful for gardeners with limited space who would prefer not to turn their backyards into mini-orchards.

-Another benefit of having a Lapins cherry tree in your orchard is that this tree can serve as an excellent pollinator for other varieties of cherry trees.
-For example, this tree is perfect for pollinating Bing cherry trees.
+However, if you do have an orchard, the benefit of having a Lapins cherry tree is that it can serve as an excellent pollinator for other varieties of cherry trees.

 While the Lapins cherry tree can greatly extend the harvest season, Lapins cherries need to be harvested in early maturity.
-Also, the fruit should be carefully handled after harvest.
+Additionally, the fruit should be carefully handled after harvest.

 - Aged manure